 All fish in this list are peaceful fish that won’t interact much with angelfish.
 The smaller fish in this list are schooling fish and would need to be kept in schools of 10-15.

 The angelfish lifespan is quite long, usually 10-12 years and sometimes up to 15 years, so it is important to put them with suitable tank mates in the early stages.

 I found the video below on Youtube, which will talk you through a few more ideal tankmates for angelfish.

 Some fish that often won’t mix well with angelfish are:

 - Some shark species, such as Red Tailed Black Sharks or Rainbow Sharks

 - Large Loaches like Clown Loaches

 - Tiger Barbs

-The fish above are either confirmed fin nippers, have an aggressive nature, or be an easy angelfish target.
+All the fish above are either confirmed fin nippers, have an aggressive nature, or are easy targets for angelfish.

 Again, it will be down to you to carry out some research of your own before adding any fish to your aquarium.